civilKaos82/database-drill-intro-to-sqlite-challenge/README.md

 ##Learning Competencies

-* Create and modify a database in SQLite.
+* Create and modify a database in SQLite
 * Model relationships in a relational database (one-to-one, one-to-many, many-to-many)

 ##Summary